 Students normally need 6 grade 6s (or the equivalent) at GCSE.
 We expect students to take three full A Levels over the two years in Sixth Form and if you have gained at least 5A*/grade 8s at GCSE, you may do four subjects.
 The staff at Rugby High are highly committed and experienced in teaching both boys and girls; we have the skills, expertise and track record to assure continued success.

 We acknowledge that there is a world of difference between studying for GCSEs and the more focused and academic rigour required of A Level study - we don’t want that to be a leap, but more a sequence of supported steps.
 So we provide individual study skills support to ensure you complete the full 2 year A Level qualifications with confidence.

 We offer superb pastoral support and guidance.
 The Head of Sixth Form – Mrs Mireille Everton, Sixth Form Manager- Mrs Geraldine Brown and Learning Mentor – Mr Max Nichols are supported by an experienced team of tutors who see students on a daily basis.

 There is also a team of experienced PSHE teachers who provide support and information on a wide range of relevant topics; driving, sex education, drugs awareness and global issues.
 A large part of the guidance for Year 12 and Year 13 is based on their future plans.
 The school guides students through the UCAS process with advice on personal statements, talks from different universities and information on apprenticeships and gap years.
 Specialist help is also available for Oxbridge, medicine and veterinary science applications.
-In the summer term, the school takes all of Year 12 to the UCAS convention in Birmingham and a whole day off timetable is dedicated to different career options called Next Steps Day.
-A careers advisor is also available to see students each week.
+In the summer term, the school takes all of Year 12 to the UCAS convention and a whole day off timetable is dedicated to different career options called Next Steps Day.

 Personal Development Opportunities